UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-Machine-Learning/README.md

 A component of these workshops is interactive where users will learn to:

 1. Train and visualize a linear regression model using a training set.
-2. Build and visualize a clustering model using the "elbow method".
+2. Build and visualize a clustering model using the elbow method.

 Both of these exercises will make use of Python in a Jupyter Notebook through Open OnDemand.